9001/copyparty/README.md

 * iPhones: music volume goes on a rollercoaster during song changes
   * nothing I can do about it because `AudioContext` is still broken in safari

-* iPhones: the preload feature (in the media-player-options tab) can cause a tiny audio glitch 20sec before the end of each song, but disabling it may cause worse iOS bugs to appear instead
+* iPhones: the preload feature (in the media-player-options tab) can cause a tiny audio glitch 20sec before the end of each song, but disabling it may cause worse ios bugs to appear instead
   * just a hunch, but disabling preloading may cause playback to stop entirely, or possibly mess with bluetooth speakers
   * tried to add a tooltip regarding this but looks like apple broke my tooltips